RI-imaging/FDTD_sinogram/Readme.md

 References
 ----------
-I used these scripts for the 2015 publication [*ODTbrain: a Python library for full-view, dense diffraction tomography* (Müller et al. **BMC Bioinformatics**](http://dx.doi.org/10.1186/s12859-015-0764-0).
-Please cite this publication if you are using them in a scientific publication.
+I used these scripts for the 2015 publication [*ODTbrain: a Python library for full-view, dense diffraction tomography* (Müller et al.) **BMC Bioinformatics**](http://dx.doi.org/10.1186/s12859-015-0764-0).
+Please cite this paper if you are using them in a scientific publication.